sipost1/kraken2OTUtable/README.md

 Shewanella      24114   24114
 ```

+## Compatibility

+ - Bracken's reports also can be used as input.
+ - Probably it works with Kraken 1 too, but I did not have the oppurtunity to try it.

 ### Notes

 The data here are from one file, I changed some values in EB1-* to get EB2 just to show how it works.
 It works fast with many files too.
-Probably it works with Kraken 1 too, but I did not have the oppurtunity to try it.